nktnlx/mle_course/02_ml/README.md

 `19_ensembles.ipynb` - divining into `Random Forest` and other `bagging` ensembles
 `20_gradient_boosting.ipynb` - exploring sklearn `GradientBoostingClassifier` all together with `catboost` and `lightGBM` gradient boosting libraries
 `21_clustering.ipynb` - using `KMeans` clustering algorithm to improve various classification models results
+`22_rec_sys_project` - creating a recommendation system service that predicts a probability of a post to be liked by a user